PhilipF5/sg-dial-sim/README.md

 ## Technical

-Most of the classic simulators from Stargate's Internet heyday in the 2000s were built in Flash, much like many of that era's interactive websites.
+Most of the classic simulators from Stargate's internet heyday in the 2000s were built in Flash, much like many of that era's interactive websites.
 But as the web has moved on, so too can the simulator.
 SGDS is built using [Angular](https://angular.io), [GreenSock](https://greensock.com), and [Electron](https://electronjs.org).
 This means that the sim's visuals are written in HTML and CSS, and the logic and animations are written in TypeScript, a superset of JavaScript.

 ## Legal